samastul/phishing0/README.md

-# phishing0
-phishing analysis on a suspicious email
+Phishing analysis on a suspicious email